-- 4.58 The Council and CGI teams are collaboratively managing Security Risks continuously across the estate.
-The security risks cover a range of issues from the new Cyber Resilience Framework vendor management to user account privileges that ensure the Government or legal frameworks by service improvements, integration or removal, are not at risk. - 4.59 The Security Risk Management Plan (RMP) has continued its quarterly reviews and risk owners have been asked to provide regular updates to improve on the risk appetite by both partners in this framework, the Council and CGI.
-Enhanced reporting has been developed between key stakeholders within CGI and the Council. - 4.60 The Council has engaged with the cabinet office re PSN 2022 submission.
-A penetration test was carried out in November 2021, and the results from this were received by the Council and CGI mid-January.
-The Councils submission to the cabinet office, including a remediation action plan for issued found will be made, as required, in advance of the March renewal date. - 4.61 The Council has again successfully achieved both the Cyber Essentials and Cyber Essentials Plus enhanced certification in 2021.
-The Council have been advised that the scope for Cyber Essential Plus 2022 assessment has been revised by the National Cyber Security Centre and the Council are assessing the impact of this. - 4.62 The Council has provided evidence to support the Scottish Government's Public Sector Cyber Action Plan Cyber Resilience Framework (PSCAP CRF) to the Scottish Government in late January.
-This is the first evidence request from the Scottish Government for this. - 4.63 During the pandemic, and with more users working remotely, security incidents have remained low thanks to the training programmes and communication plans set out by the Council.
-Monthly e-Learning for Cyber Security continues to be successfully rolled out across the Council.
-The Council Cyber Security team are looking to implement a number of improvements to this in the first quarter of 2022. - 4.64 The Microsoft 365 roll out created some security challenges, which were within our acceptable risk appetite, due to the agile and essential method of deployment.
-A full security review of the core components of M365 has been completed and approved by the Council and CGI.
-The new mobile device management (MDM) platform, Intune, has enabled us to have greater control, policy enforcement and management of our mobile device estate. - 4.65 Monthly automated vulnerability scanning is now in place across both Corporate and Learning and Teaching estates.
-In addition to this, and to provide additional assurance CGI are conducting separate quarterly scanning of the Corporate estate.
+- 4.59 The Council and CGI teams are collaboratively managing Security Risks continuously across the estate.
+The security risks cover a range of issues from the new Cyber Resilience Framework vendor management to user account privileges that ensure the Government or legal frameworks by service improvements, integration or removal, are not at risk. - 4.60 The Security Risk Management Plan (RMP) has continued its quarterly reviews and risk owners have been asked to provide regular updates to improve on the risk appetite by both partners in this framework, the Council and CGI.
+Enhanced reporting has been developed between key stakeholders within CGI and the Council. - 4.61 The submission for the annual Public Services Network (PSN) Code of Connectivity Certification was submitted in December 2020 and awarded in March 2021.
+Work will commence in September 2021 in preparation for our 2022 submission - 4.62 The Council has again successfully achieved both the Cyber Essentials and Cyber Essentials Plus enhanced certification in September 2021. - 4.63 The Council continues to gather evidence to support the Scottish Government's Public Sector Cyber Action Plan Cyber Resilience Framework (PSCAP CRF), no requests for updates have yet come from the Scottish Government, but the Council Cyber team is in active and ongoing dialogue with them - 4.64 During the pandemic, and with more users working remotely, security incidents have remained low thanks to the training programmes and communication plans set out by the Council.
+Monthly e-Learning for Cyber Security has been successfully rolled out across the Council and preparations are ongoing regarding the content for the next 6 months. - 4.65 The Microsoft 365 roll out created some security challenges, which were within our acceptable risk appetite, due to the agile and essential method of deployment.
+A full security review of the core components of MS365 is has been completed and is in the final stages of agreement between the Council and CGI.
+The new mobile device management (MDM) platform, Intune, has enabled us to have greater control and management of our mobile device estate.

+- 4.66 Monthly automated vulnerability scanning is now in place across both Corporate and Learning and Teaching estates.
 The Council and CGI are working through the vulnerabilities identified with a view to reducing the overall numbers.
-The Council have also asked CGI to undertake

-Penetration Testing of the Learning and Teaching Environment this is due to commence in April 2022.

-- 4.66 The Council has approved a change with CGI to implement additional e-mail security protocols known as DMARC/DKIM which reduce the risk to the Council of spoofing the Council email domain, the first project meeting has taken place.
-It is anticipated this will take between 12-15 months to fully implement. - 4.67 The Council is an active member of the CisP community, an initiative developed by the National Cyber Security Centre (NCSC) to allow for collaboration on Cyber Security initiatives and also provides a platform for sharing threat intelligence information, examples of this are the recently discovered LOG4J vulnerability that impacts many systems and services.
-CGI remain pro-active on remediation activities.
+The Council has also asked CGI to undertake Penetration Testing of the Learning and Teaching Environment once schools are back and devices again connected to the network. - 4.67 With more Council staff working remotely, the security posture will need to change as the dynamic security landscape changes.
+The Council and CGI will work to produce Security guidance for remote working to reflect the changes in our working lives. - 4.68 The Council is an active member of the Cisp community, an initiative developed by the National Cyber Security Centre (NCSC) to allow for collaboration on Cyber Security initiatives and also provides a platform for sharing threat intelligence information.

-Governance, Audit and Contract Management
+Governance, Benchmarking and Contract Management